-Aravind Srinivasan's research interests are in randomized algorithms, E-commerce, public health, networking, social networks, and combinatorial optimization, as well as in the growing confluence of algorithms, networks, and randomness, in fields including the social Web, machine learning, biology, and energy.
-He has published more than 115 papers in these areas, in fora including Nature, Journal of the ACM, IEEE/ACM Transactions on Networking, and the SIAM Journal on Computing.
-He is Editor-in-Chief of the ACM Transactions on Algorithms, Managing Editor for Theory of Computing, Associate Editor of Networks, and has served on the program committees of various conferences.
+Aravind Srinivasan's research interests are in randomized algorithms, E-commerce, public health, networking, social networks, and combinatorial optimization, as well as in the growing confluence of algorithms, networks, and randomness, in fields including the social Web, AI, biology, and energy.
+He has published more than 120 papers in these areas, in fora including Nature, Journal of the ACM, IEEE/ACM Transactions on Networking, and the SIAM Journal on Computing.
+He is Editor-in-Chief of the ACM Transactions on Algorithms, Managing Editor for Theory of Computing, Associate Editor of Networks, Editor of the Journal of the IISc, and has served on the program committees of various conferences.
 His papers have been (co-)recipients of the Best Paper/Best Student Paper Awards at various conferences in areas including algorithms, networking, and social networks.

-Dr. Srinivasan is a Fellow of four professional societies: ACM, AAAS, IEEE and EATCS.
+Dr. Srinivasan is an elected Fellow of five professional societies: ACM, AAAS, IEEE, AMS, and EATCS.
+He was elected a Member of Academia Europaea, the Academy of Europe, in 2018.
 He received a Distinguished Alumnus Award from his alma mater IIT Madras.
 He also received the Distinguished Faculty Award from the Board of Visitors of the College of Computing, Mathematical, and Natural Sciences (University of Maryland) in 2016.
-He received a Data Science Research Award from Adobe, Inc. in 2017.
+His past and current research have been funded by research awards from Adobe, Amazon, and Google, and by grants/contracts from the NSF, IARPA, and USARO.
 He was eighth in India in the Joint Entrance Examination for the Indian Institutes of Technology (IITs) in 1985.

 Aravind Srinivasan served as Vice Chair of the IEEE Technical Committee on the Mathematical Foundations of Computing from 2015 to 2017.
 He served on the Board of Advisors for ZeroFOX Inc. from 2013 to 2016.